vikram0230/ai_he_lcs/docs/doc_nbia_download.md

 	- `-d /projects/com_shared/azakka2/nlst/nlst_cancer_imaging_archive`- Passing the output directory, the download will be contained here.
 	- `-f` This argument signifies that the tool will skip downloading files to which the user does not have access.
 - The download will now begin.
 The download duration will be quite large.

+### Downloading the data as a PBS job

+- Due to the extremely large size of the data, it may be better to divide the download into multiple jobs that can all run simultaneously, downloading only a portion of the full dataset.
+- Linked [here](../extras/nbia_nlst_job.pbs) is an example of a PBS job to perform this download.
+- You can use a manifest `.tcia` file which does not contain the full dataset, but selecting only certain files from the [NBIA Search](https://nlst.cancerimagingarchive.net/nbia-search/), which can be accessed on [this page](https://wiki.cancerimagingarchive.net/display/NLST) for NLST, as the Search button in the "Radiology CT Images" row of the Data Access table.